This Malteser Cake has real WOW factor and the results are a rich dense cake with a ganache that is to die for!

 The stunning Christmas Pudding version featured in the Photos above was made by the talented Natalie Tyner.

 Her Cake went viral and it’s like nothing you’ve ever seen!
-So impressed were we that we asked Steve’s Kitchen if he could recreate this cake in a video for us all.
+So impressed were we that we asked Steve’s Kitchen if he could recreate this cake in a video.
 Well, wait until you see the results.
 He has nailed it BIG time!

 Malteser Cake Video Instructions

 Steve is in the house to show us how to recreate this AMAZING cake and you are going to be blown away with the results.
 This is truly Magnifique!
 Click Play above to follow along now ^

 Place the Egg Whites into a large bowl and use an electric mixer to whisk to soft peaks.
 Add in a quarter of the sugar and whisk for a few seconds, add another quarter of the sugar and mix until you have stiff shiny peaks.
 Set to one side

 In another bowl place the butter and the rest of the sugar and using the hand whisk mix together until light and fluffy.

 Pour in the malt extract and the vanilla and mix thoroughly.
 Add the egg yolks and whisk together until completely combined.

 Place the flour and salt into a sieve and sift onto the egg and butter mixture, gently fold into the batter until fully incorporated.